thecarp/GearHinge/README.md

 GearHinge is an openscad model of a geared hinge.
 This was developed as part of another project, but stands on its own as a part that could be re-used.

 It is designed to be printed in place and without support materials.
-Gears should be rotated into the case for printing.

 Printing is very sensitive to options, and slicing should be inspected to ensure parts have not been connected internally.

+Chamfer of 45 degrees with a profile shift of -2 has been enough to print this in PETG with a layer height of .15mm.
+These are the defaults.

+Printing with a rotation higher than 92 degrees is likely to cause the gears to be fused as the block tooth may make contact with its counterpart.

 ## Requirements